Ishwar-Sanap/Namaste-React/README.md

     -   With dependency array : runs uns when dependencies changes
     -   [] empty dependency array : runs only once after the initial render.
 -   The useEffect hook in React can return an optional cleanup function
+-   React’s state hooks are tied to the component that calls the custom hook.
+When the state in the hook changes, React re-renders the parent component updating the UI with the new data.

+# UI Layer & Data Layer
+-   When you build a React frontend app, it’s helpful to think in layers.
+Two of the most important ones are the UI layer and the Data layer.
+-   UI Layer : Focuses on rendering and user interaction.
+It receives data via props and renders JSX.
+(Props in → JSX out)
+-   Data Layer : Manages states, API calls, and business logic, custom hooks.
+It supplies data to the UI and reacts to user actions.

 # How React efficiently updates the Real DOM
 -   React uses a Fiber-based virtual DOM.
     - When state changes, `React schedules an update and re-renders the component to produce a new Fiber tree (new virtual DOM )`.